liusylab/NIPT-human-genetics/README.md

   --output-cvg FILE            Output position coverage file.

   --filename-has-samplename    If the name of bamfile is something like 'SampleID.xxxx.bam', set this
-                               argrument could save a lot of time during get the sample id from BAMfile header information.
+                               argrument could save a lot of time during get the sample id from BAMfile.
   --smart-rerun                Rerun process by checking batchfiles.
   -h, --help                   Show this help message and exit.

 ```

 Here is a simple example for running basevar: